 This project gives our students the opportunity to gain practical experience and learn what it is like to work together in a multidisciplinary team towards an ambitious goal.
-Over the course of one year, they will gain skills that will benefit them for the rest of their professional careers.
+During one year, they develop in multiple areas and gain skills that will benefit them for the rest of their professional career.
 With our team we shape the engineers of a sustainable future.

 With our project we want to work together with the maritime sector to accelerate the transition to green energy.
 There is still a lot to be gained in this sector and by thinking together with the maritime world and innovating in the field of sustainability, we contribute to a better and greener future.
 Because only together we can make a change.

 In the history of the TU Delft Solar Boat Team